 They have quite small, dark brown eyes that are set nicely apart and which have an alert and keen expression.
 Ears are erect and small in size boasting pointed tips but no feathering and they are set nicely apart on a dog's head.
 Their mouths and jaws are strong and powerful looking with a perfect scissor bite.
 Aussies hold their long necks slightly arched which adds to their alert and "ready to go" look.

 These little dogs have well-proportioned bodies in relation to their height and boast strong, straight front legs with a very small amount of feathering to the knee.
 They have well sprung rib cages and a level topline.
 Their hindquarters are broad and strong with well-muscled back legs.
 Feet are tidy and small with cushioned pads and tight toes.
 Their tails are set high and dogs carry them upright which adds to their well-balanced look.

 When it comes to their coat, the Aussie boasts a longer, harsh, coarse and dense top coat with a much shorter and softer under coat.
 Their muzzles, lower legs and feet boast having short hair whereas on the rest of their bodies, it is longer.
-Acceptable breed colours are as follows:
+Acceptable breed colours for Kennel Club registration are as follows:

 Richer colours and more clearly defined markings are encouraged with "top-knots" being either a lighter shade silver or blue than the rest of a dog's coat.